golemfactory/golem-docs/src/pages/docs/providers/gpu/gpu-golem-live.md

     ![Setup GPU Golem Live 7](/gpu/setup_7.png)

-    _GLM init price means how much GLM you will receive for taking the order.
-It is recommended to set this value to 0, due to billing for rental time._
+    _The init price refers to the amount of GLM you will receive when you accept an order.
+It's advisable to set this value to 0, due to billing for rental time._

     ![Setup GPU Golem Live 8](/gpu/setup_8.png)